 Making and Drinking Keto Coffee

 If you were reading closely, you may have noticed that we said that the ingredients in bulletproof coffee must be blended.
 There’s an easy explanation for that: oil and water don’t mix.
-(You remember that from science class, right?)
 To get the hot water in coffee to combine with MCT oil, the ingredients must be blended.

-Finally, there’s one important fact to remember about keto coffee, particularly if you love its taste: it has high levels of calories and saturated fat.
+There’s one other important fact to remember about keto coffee, particularly if you love its taste.
+Bulletproof coffee has high levels of calories and saturated fat.
 A single cup contains the entire recommended daily maximum of saturated fat for a healthy adult, and about 25% of the calories they should be consuming.

-In other words, keto coffee should only be a daily treat, not the way you drink coffee throughout the day.
+In other words, keto coffee should only be a daily treat, not the coffee you drink throughout the day.

 Other Delicious Low-Carb Coffee Ideas